 A level 6 qualification in the Australian Qualifications Framework (AQF).
 It qualifies individuals who apply specialised knowledge in a range of contexts to undertake advanced skilled or paraprofessional work and/or further learning.
 Source: www.ncver.edu.au.

 A person who is employed in a recognised trade vocation and who has entered into a training contract with his/her employer under the Apprenticeship and Traineeship Act 2001.

 A formal employment contract based training arrangement between an apprentice and their employer which combines on-the-job training and work experience while in paid employment with formal (usually off-the-job) training.
 Apprenticeship qualifications are delivered as part of this arrangement.

 Apprenticeship and Traineeship Act 2001

 The legislation that governs the apprenticeship and traineeship system in NSW.

 Approved Smart and Skilled training provider

-A registered training organisation that has been contracted by the NSW Department of Industry to deliver government-subsidised training under Smart and Skilled.
+A registered training organisation that has been contracted by the NSW Department of Education to deliver government-subsidised training under Smart and Skilled.